ep85/Node-Dialogflow-Rule-Based-Regex/README.md

   <li>Can be tested from the Dialog flow instance or from a Rest Call</li>
 </ul>

+<strong>When searching for a specific string say date preceding "Phone" it will be case sensitive</strong>

 <h2>Use Cases<h2>
 <p>the phone number is 973-222-5555 in my contacts</p>
 <ul>